 Rakish Audacity (5) – Cha modifier added to your already nice initiative and a way to make Sneak Attack more reliable?
 After I Googled what rakish means, I do agree that’s very charming.

 Panache (5) – This feature makes you a skirmishing tank, encouraging enemies to try and chase after you instead of attacking your party, to do this effectively you’ll likely have to use Cunning Action Dash to be able to do this unless you have other speed buffs or switch to ranged attacks.
 This gets a 5 because it relies on a skill contest, making it very reliable as long as you take Expertise in Persuasion, and gives you some out of combat utility with the charm effect on non-hostile creatures.

 Elegant Maneuver (1) – Advantage on Acrobatics and Athletics checks can be nice for escaping grapples, or making use of shove and grapple combos.
 This is a bad ability because Rogues are a bad chassis for grapple builds (as they only have one attack) and it consumes your valuable bonus action.
 If this came alongside a more useful ability then it may be worth a 2.

 Master Duelist (3) – This is a very good ability that helps you land that Sneak Attack damage, it only gets a 3 because you can only use it once per short or long rest.

-The Sherlock Holmes of the Rogue world, good for roleplaying a detective and excels at getting Sneak Attack reliably in combat, melee or ranged.
+The Sherlock Holmes of the Rogue world, is good for roleplaying a detective and excels at getting Sneak Attack reliably in combat, melee, or ranged.
 The Inquisitive is encouraged to take Expertise in Insight and have a decent (14+) Wisdom score in order to get the most out of their main feature.